Plays written by Rajendra Ramoon Maharaj

 Little Rock – (5M 4W) The true story of The Little Rock Nine–the first blacks to volunteer to integrate Little Rock Central High School, the formerly segregated all-white public school in Little Rock, Arkansas in 1957.
 Told in memory, Little Rock artfully hurtles between past and present, challenge and triumph, hate and hope.
 It examines the unintended efforts of nine brave American teenagers forever thrust onto the national stage, unwittingly becoming agents of social change in the process–igniting the passions of a nation in the early dawn of the Civil Rights Movement, forever changing the face of education in America and giving hope to millions around the world in the generations to follow.

-* Please note that some titles are handled by Dramatists Play Service, Samuel French, Dramatic Publishing and Playscripts.com.
+* Please note that some titles are handled by Dramatists Play Service, Samuel French, Dramatic Publishing, Broadway Play Publishing, and Playscripts.com.
 Please ask if you don’t see a particular play.